-- Thermoplastic knitted textile on a roll.
+- Thermoplastic tape on a 3-metre roll.

 - Excellent elasticity in two directions.